Back to top

 Senior Recruiter

-With a majority of Allstate employees working from home, the company had to look at real estate in a new way — and made significant adjustments.
-It sold its headquarters in Northbrook and distributed items from the campus to more than 40 nonprofits in need.
-These organizations received office supplies, home décor, sporting equipment, kitchen appliances, clothing and more.
+With many Allstate employees working from home more often, we looked at real estate in a new way.
+We sold our headquarters in Northbrook and donated items from the campus to more than 40 nonprofits.
+They got office supplies, home décor, sporting equipment, kitchen appliances, clothing and more.

-These changes have cut Allstate's real estate spending in half — leaving room to reallocate funds to home office that support our employees' work.
+We cut real estate spending in half — which allowed us to reallocate funds toward employees' home offices.

-"Our philosophy in designing the future workplace, and now in returning to in-person work, is focusing on the people, the real estate and the technology," said Megan Lenahan, communications manager, Enterprise Learning and Development.
+"Our philosophy in designing the future workplace … is focusing on the people, the real estate and the technology," said Megan Lenahan, HR communications senior manager.

 "Our people have voiced what they needed and what they wanted with the flexibility.
 We've made changes to our real estate portfolio according to that.
 For the buildings that we do still have, we have to think about the technology and making sure that it's there to support people in the room, people calling in, so that everybody feels included," Lenahan said.

-Employees will give feedback on the office experience and new configurations — like "me space" for solo work and "we space" for team collaboration — before Allstate makes changes across buildings.
+Employees gave feedback on the office experience and configurations — like "me space" for solo work and "we space" for collaboration.
+Now it's the blueprint for all Allstate offices.

-Working remotely isn't the same as an in-office experience.
-So, the company is trying new ways to build and maintain a common culture through technology.
-From an enterprise-wide recognition social network, to digital spaces where employees can connect on podcasts and hobbies, to weekly resources on well-being, Allstate is embracing an employee-first virtual workplace.
+A workforce that's spread out calls for new ways to build and maintain a common culture.
+Like an enterprise-wide recognition social network, digital spaces where employees can connect on podcasts and hobbies, and weekly resources on well-being.
+It's all part of our employee-first flexible workplace.

 Careers at Allstate

-Browse Allstate career opportunities and discover more about how its flexible work environment and inclusive culture help put employees first.
+Browse Allstate career opportunities and discover how a flexible work environment and inclusive culture put employees first.

 View Career Opportunities